atlassian/github-for-jira/docs/deployments.md

 ![Undefined environment in the Jira issue view](undefined-environment.png)

-If this is the case, you can add a file called `.jira/config.yml` to you repository with the following content:
+If this is the case, you can add a file called `.jira/config.yml` to the main branch of your repository with the following content:

 ```yaml
 deployments: